brefphp/bref/docs/frameworks/symfony.md

 ## Setup

-First, make sure you have followed the [Installation guide](../installation.md) to create an AWS account and install the necessary tools.
+First, **follow the [Installation guide](../installation.md)** to create an AWS account and install the necessary tools.

 Next, in an existing Symfony project, install Bref and the [Symfony Bridge package](https://github.com/brefphp/symfony-bridge).

 ```
-composer require bref/symfony-bridge
+composer require bref/bref bref/symfony-bridge
 ```

 If you are using [Symfony Flex](https://flex.symfony.com/), it will automatically run